percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :dyn: Yes
    :default: OFF

+This variable can be used to reject blocking client sessions on a node serving as a donor during a blocking state transfer method.
-When this variable is enabled, SST donor node will not accept incoming queries, instead it will reject queries with ``UNKNOWN COMMAND`` error code.
+Queries will return the ``UNKNOWN COMMAND`` error code.
 This can be used to signal load-balancer that the node isn't available.

 .. variable:: wsrep_sst_method